coleifer/huey/docs/api.rst

         completes (or fails).
 If the consumer is killed mid-task, those tasks remain in the ``_tasks_in_flight`` set, and this method emits ``SIGNAL_INTERRUPTED`` for each one.

+    .. py:method:: build_error_result(task, exception)

+        :param task: the :py:class:`Task` that raised.
+        :param Exception exception: the unhandled exception.
+        :returns: dict stored in the result store as the task's error result.

+        Build the metadata stored when a task fails.
+The default implementation returns the exception's ``repr()``, the formatted traceback, the retry count and the task id.
+Override it on a :py:class:`Huey` subclass to record additional context.
+See :ref:`recipe-custom-error-metadata`.

     .. py:method:: enqueue(task)